lazaret/anuket/README.rst

 Usage
 -----
-Anuket is write so he can be extended by other Pyramid applications by using the extensibility mechanism of Pyramid.
+Anuket is write so he can be extended by other Pyramid applications by using the extensibility system of Pyramid.
 For details please read the `Anuket tutorial`_.

 Licence